 Introduction to Albuquerque, New Mexico

-Located in west central New Mexico between the Sandia Mountains and the Rio Grande, Albuquerque is the largest city in the state and one of the nation's fastest growing cities (500,000 residents with 16% growth).
+Located in west central New Mexico between the Sandia Mountains and the Rio Grande, Albuquerque is the largest city in the state.
 Founded in 1706 by the governor of New Mexico, Albuquerque was named after the Duke of Alburquerque (with an "r"), the viceroy of New Spain.
 The Santa Fe Trail in the early 1800s introduced settlers to the region; a US army post was established in 1846; the Santa Fe Railroad in late 1800s and the Route 66 highway in the 1900s spurred additional growth.
 Today, Albuquerque is a center for timber, livestock and farming, and a growing area for high-technology industries.
 The city is home to Intel's largest manufacturing facility.
 At Kirtland Air Force Base south of the city is Sandia National Laboratories, a center for electronic and industrial research run by the US Department of Energy.
 Other industries important to the economy include health services, banking and tourism.
 Because of Albuquerque's high technology and military industries, it is home to a large number of people with doctorate degrees, ranking in the top ten nationally in quantity of PhDs per capita for larger cities.

 Albuquerque's culture is steeped in its past.
 There are many preserved pueblos in the area, including Taos Pueblo.
 The Indian Pueblo Cultural Center, located northwest of the city, showcases Pueblo languages, customs, art and food.
 The Petroglyph National Monument, about 10 miles northwest of the city, has thousands of prehistoric rock etchings created by Native Americans who initially inhabited the region.
 The Gathering of the Nations Powwow, held each April, offers Native American arts & crafts and dance competitions.
 The State Fair held each September includes rodeos Native American dances, livestock demonstrations, food and live music.
 Other area attractions include the Albuquerque Biological Park, Petroglyph National Monument, the National Atomic Museum and the Natural History Museum.
 The Sandia Mountains have caves containing remains of the continent's oldest humans.